Personal Finance Basics

 Is debt consolidation a good idea?

 So, how do you know whether debt consolidation is right for you?
-There are several scenarios in which consolidating your debt can be a good idea.
+Here are a few benefits to consider:

-When it comes to organization and remembering to pay off your loan each month, debt consolidation really helps since you’re combining all of your previous debts into one easy loan payment.
+When it comes to organization and remembering to pay off your loan each month, debt consolidation can help since you combine all of your previous debts into one easy loan payment.
 This makes life a little bit easier and more convenient.

 Save money with a lower APR

-One of the biggest reasons to consider consolidating debt is getting a loan that offers a lower APR or interest rate than your current loans and debts when comparing them on the same timeline or a shorter payoff timeline.
-With a lower APR, you’ll likely save money since the added interest and fees would likely be less than any of your existing loans with a higher APR.
-Be sure to shop around and research the best rates for debt consolidation loans–consolidating your debt makes the most sense when you can do so at a lower APR with a shorter payoff period.
+One of the biggest reasons to consider consolidating debt is getting a loan that offers a lower APR or interest rate than your current loans and debts when comparing them on the same or shorter payoff timeline.
+With a lower APR, you can save money since the added interest and fees may be less than any of your existing loans with a higher APR.
+Be sure to shop around and research the best rates for debt consolidation loans since consolidating your debt makes the most sense when you can do so at a lower APR with a shorter payoff period.

 Increase your credit score with on-time payments